erickmpene/kubernetes/cluster-management/monitoring/README.md

 Default :
 - user: admin
 - password : prom-operator
-  ##### this value can change in the future.
-Visit this github for more information [GIHUB-values.yaml](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/values.yaml) and search for "adminPassword"
+  ##### `This value can change in the future.
+Visit this github for more information [GIHUB-values.yaml](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/values.yaml) and search for "adminPassword"`